Chava-Neumann/english-for-designers/HeadingsLetka.md

 ### Final Approach

-With this branding **flight plan**, Café Letka is ready to **soar above the competition** while offering passengers a coffee experience they’ll keep returning for.
-Whether it’s a quick layover or a long-haul study session, Letka ensures every visit is a **smooth landing.**
+With this branding **flight plan**, Café Letka is ready to ensure every visit is a **smooth landing** while offering passengers a coffee experience they’ll keep returning for.

 **Fasten your seatbelts, Café Letka is cleared for takeoff!**